6 Alarming Eye Problems in Kids with Long-term Effects Parents Should Know About

 Moms and dads, here are some common eye problems you should watch out for that can have long-term effects on your child's health!

 Making sure kids have good vision is part of helping them make the most out of life.
 But no matter how hard parents try to maintain good vision, some kids will develop eye problems, if they weren't born with it already.
 Eye problems like nearsightedness (myopia) and farsightedness (hyperopia) can easily be detected, but what about the problems that go unnoticed?

 Let's take a closer look at these eye problems, which can have long-term effects, that parents should be aware of.

 Amblyopia is also known as "lazy eye."
 It can either be the result of strabismus (eye misalignment), refractive errors (nearsightedness or farsightedness), or a blockage of the eye's capacity to filter light, as is common in cataracts.

 According to the University of Oklahoma Eye Institute, amblyopia can be corrected if diagnosed early, specifically a child's preschool years.
 But if it's recognised when a child is about 9 to 10 years old, it may prove more difficult to treat.

 What parents should know: Watch out for squinting in one eye, misaligned eyes, poor depth perception (often bumping into things), double vision, or frequent head tilting.
 Treatment includes prescription glasses, eye drops, patching, or surgery.

-This condition, which is also called epiphora, or excessive tearing, is often recognized shortly after birth.
+This condition, which is also called epiphora, or excessive tearing, is often recognised shortly after birth.
 During infancy, it presents as blockage of tear ducts.

 According to the American Academy of Ophthalmology, symptoms of blocked tear ducts are watery eyes or tears overflowing from the eyes.